Arizona wildfire doubles in size near college town

 About 200 firefighters were battling the flames, but more are expected as a top-level national management team takes over later this week.

 The fire started Sunday afternoon 14 miles (22 kilometers) northeast of Flagstaff.
-Investigators don’t know yet what caused it and have yet to corral any part of the blaze.
+Investigators don’t know yet what caused it and crews haven’t corralled any part of the blaze.

 Ali Taranto rushed to Flagstaff from Winslow, where she works at a hospital, on Tuesday to check on a property she owns that was threatened by the wildfire.
 She also was getting messages to check on a neighbor whom she found didn’t have access to oxygen while the power was out and didn’t have the strength to manually open her garage door to evacuate.

 Taranto said the neighbor was “disoriented and gasping for air” when she reached her.
-Firefighters in the area helped get the garage door open and the neighbor to the hospital, she said.
+Firefighters helped get the garage door open and the neighbor to the hospital, she said.
 Taranto was looking for a shelter for the neighbor’s two dogs.

 By the time Taranto left the area, the highway into Flagstaff was shut down and she had to drive an extra two hours back home.
 At least two other neighbors didn’t evacuate, she said.